 Photographing a performer’s emotion before they step onto the stage or the intensity with which they apply makeup has made some images absolutely iconic.

 Don’t Forget to Say Thank You

 This is a tip that should be common sense but far too often goes ignored.
-Don’t forget to thank everyone from the person who granted you the pass, to the musicians, and even the workers that made room for you to take photographs.
+Don’t forget to thank everyone from the person who granted you the pass ( be it big venues or smaller clubs), to the musicians, and even the workers that made room for you to take photographs.
 This is one of the keys to building long-lasting business relationships and getting invited to more concerts!

 Live event photography can be difficult, but incredibly rewarding.
 The right gear and some know-how will have you tackling concert photography with confidence in no time.

 So add the above tips to your photography tool belt and go capture some electrifying live concert photographs!